Lapetite165/Lapetite165/README.md

 My interest
 ===========
-👀 I’m interested in Web Design, App Design and Cybersecurity.
+👀 I’m interested in Web Design, App Design and Cybersecurity from W3C

 My work
 =======
 🌱 I’m currently learning React Native, Nodejs, to developp app and help maintain websites.
-I'm working on
+I'm working on project about <LaTeX2ε> and <WaybackMachine|>.
 💞️ I’m looking to collaborate on Wikipedia, Open Source softwares and apps.

 Contact